Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-We next investigate the performance of standard SSL methods on this task, finding substantively improved performance relative to the supervised methods (Table \ref{tab:nat_adv_examples})\footnote{Accuracies for the medium setting are average of 3 independent runs, see \ref{app: only_fg_imagenet_a} for an expanded table with SEM.}.
-Despite this improvement, comparing the performance of SSL methods for the unmodified ImageNet-A vs. Only-FG ImageNet-A (see Appendix \ref{app: only_fg_imagenet_a}) demonstrates that SSL models perform \textit{worse} on the version of ImageNet-A with only foregrounds, suggesting that SSL methods still may be overly focused on backgrounds.
+We next investigate the performance of standard SSL methods on this task, finding substantively improved performance relative to the supervised methods (Table \ref{tab:nat_adv_examples_deepusps}).
+Despite this improvement, comparing the performance of SSL methods for the unmodified ImageNet-A \textit{vs}.
+Only-FG ImageNet-A (see Appendix \ref{app: only_fg_imagenet_a}) demonstrates that SSL models perform \textit{worse} on the version of ImageNet-A with only foregrounds, suggesting that SSL methods still may be overly focused on backgrounds.
 Together with the supervised results, this suggests that background augmentations in SSL should prove helpful.
-Indeed, we find that they are, with all versions of background augmentations resulting in substantially improved performance on ImageNet-A. In particular, we found \bgswaps~ to be extremely effective, suggesting the importance of using background matched negatives.
+Indeed, we find that they are, with all versions of background augmentations resulting in substantially improved performance on ImageNet-A. In particular, we found \bgswaps~ to be more effective than \bgrm, suggesting the importance of using background matched negatives.
 These results demonstrate that part of the challenge of ImageNet-A stems from images with misleading backgrounds and that background augmentations can substantially improve robustness to these natural adversarial examples.
+Additional results: Appendix \ref{app:add_results} (Tables \ref{app:nat_adv_examples_deepusps_extended}, \ref{tab:nat_adv_examples_u2net_extended}).